shayne/PianoKeys/README.md

 * Hold the fast forward key to "ban" a track
 * PianoKeys will automatically terminate after Pianobar closes

+## Building

+You should be able to just open the Xcode project and build.
+I developed the app using Xcode 4.2.

 ## Installation

 The installation requires a few steps, but it's pretty easy to get